WilliamSchack/Spotify-Downloader/README.md

 [![Closed Issues](https://img.shields.io/github/issues-closed/WilliamSchack/Spotify-Downloader?label=Issues)](https://github.com/ChazzBurger/Spotify-Downloader/issues?q=is%3Aissue+is%3Aclosed)
 [![Stars](https://img.shields.io/github/stars/WilliamSchack/Spotify-Downloader?label=Stars&color=007ec6)](https://github.com/ChazzBurger/Spotify-Downloader/stargazers)

-Spotify Downloader is an application that can download songs from spotify with ease and for free unlike spotify premium requiring a subscription
+Spotify Downloader is an application that allows you to easily download songs from spotify without the need of Spotify Premium through an easy to use GUI and many customisable settings to get the output that you desire.

 ## Contents
 - [Installation](#installation)